Privacy Filters are Captured by Residues: A Characterization of Free Natural Filters and the Cost of Adaptivity: Preliminaries

 This result follows immediately from \Cref{prop:f-hs-equivalence} and from noticing that the properties characterizing hockey-stick curves (see \Cref{prop:hs_characterization}) are all closed under pointwise suprema.
 Part (ii) follows from noticing that all of the properties of tradeoff curves (see \Cref{prop:tradeoff_characterization}) are also closed under the lower convex envelope operation.

-We rely on the supremum extensively in order to reason about natural privacy filters.
-In particular, the former characterization says that the supremum of PLDs is given by a pointwise supremum in the space of hockey-stick curves, which will be particularly useful for showing our main result.
-As far as we are aware, the supremum property of PLDs has not actually been documented in the literature.
+Notice that it may be the case that $\sup{\cL} = \infty$.
+Also notice that we may construct infima of privacy losses in an analogous manner, namely by taking lower convex envelopes of hockey-stick curves or by taking pointwise suprema of tradeoff curves.
+We will not require infima for our work but we do rely on the supremum extensively in order to reason about natural privacy filters.
+As far as we are aware, the completeness property of PLDs has not actually been documented in the literature.